mcbridejc/kicad_component_layout/README.md

 2. You have to check the "Re-associate footprints by refdes" option when performing the update from schematic.
 If you don't, it will delete and recreate all the components with the footprints in the schematic.
 You can simply run the plugin again to fix them.
-3. This works with KiCad 5.1.9.
-It will almost certainly be broken when 6.x.x is released, as I know there are some API changes.
+3. This works with KiCad 5.1.9, and with KiCad 6.0.1 (see issue above).
+It may stop working on future version.
 4. Make sure you do not have any components selected when you run the layout plugin.
 If your layout file changes footprints while components are selected, this causes KiCad to crash.